AMHembrough/Final-Projcet/README.md

 -	Plot data to understand relationship between variables
 -	….and so much more.

 The crude oil price dataset was relatively clean and required little preprocessing.
-I experimented with ARIMA using other datasets that did not provide daily values, but instead offered weekly or monthly values.
-To make these datasets align well in a pandas dataframe, I did an “interpolation” using pandas which allowed me to forward and backward fill the missing data points.
+We experimented with ARIMA using other datasets that did not provide daily values, but instead offered weekly or monthly values.
+To make these datasets align well in a pandas dataframe, we did an “interpolation” using pandas which allowed us to forward and backward fill the missing data points.
 Below is a screenshot of that code.

 ![Extrapolation](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Extrapolation.PNG)

 ### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

-ARIMA utilizes a single variable for time series forecasting.
+ARIMA utilizes a single variable for autoregressing time series forecasting.
 The variable that we used was crude oil price.

 ### Description of how data was split into training and testing sets

-We split our data into training and testing sets by 80 and 20 percent, respectively.
-This results in 1743 training samples and 436 testing samples.
-We experimented with other splits, notably 90-10 but found the model to be more accurate when using a n 80-20 split.
+We split our data into training and testing sets by 90 and 10 percent, respectively.
+This results in 1961 training samples and 218 testing samples.
+We experimented with other splits, notably 80-20 but used 90-10 in the end.

 ![Training & Testing Sets](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Training.PNG)